yaakov-koby-israeli/Crypto-Wallet/README.md

 1) Register: `POST /auth` with JSON `{ username, email, first_name, last_name, password, role }` (role is forced to `user` server-side).
 Public key is not required at signup; add it later during account setup.
 Passwords are bcrypt-hashed.
 2) Login: `POST /auth/token` (form fields `username`, `password`) -> `{ access_token, token_type, public_key }`.
 Send `Authorization: Bearer <token>` on protected routes.
 3) Set up account (auth): `POST /user/set-up-account?public_key=0x...` validates the Ganache address, saves it on the user, creates an `Account` row if missing, and syncs on-chain balance.
-4) Transfer ETH (auth): `POST /user/transfer-eth` with `{ "to_account": int, "amount": float }` submits an on-chain tx and refreshes both accounts' balances; returns the transaction hash.
+4) Transfer ETH (auth): `POST /user/transfer-eth` with `{ "recipient_username": str, "to_account": int, "amount": float }` submits an on-chain tx and refreshes both accounts' balances; returns the transaction hash.
 A WebSocket notification is sent to the recipient to refresh their balance.
 5) Transactions (auth): `GET /user/user-transactions` returns on-chain history for the caller's public key, enriched with usernames when available.
 6) Delete account (auth): `DELETE /user/delete-account` removes the caller's account.
 7) Admin only (requires `role=admin`): `GET /admin/users`, `GET /admin/accounts`, `DELETE /admin/delete-user/{user_id}`.
 Promote users to admin directly in the DB if needed.